7RU7H/Archive/Networks/Network-Theory/OSI-Model.md

 # OSI MODEL

 ### PDU

-"In telecommunications, a protocol data unit (PDU) is a single unit of information transmitted among peer entities of a computer network.
+[Wikipedia](https://en.wikipedia.org/wiki/Protocol_data_unit) *"In telecommunications, a protocol data unit (PDU) is a single unit of information transmitted among peer entities of a computer network.
 A PDU is composed of protocol-specific control information and user data.
-In the layered architectures of communication protocol stacks, each layer implements protocols tailored to the specific type or mode of data exchange." [wiki](https://en.wikipedia.org/wiki/Protocol_data_unit)
+In the layered architectures of communication protocol stacks, each layer implements protocols tailored to the specific type or mode of data exchange."*

-### Design Principle: Encapsulation:
+### Design Principle: Encapsulation

 The OSI model expects data to travel up the various layers via encapsulation.
 Each layer contains descriptions of information at the next layer as well as the intended message itself.